-To check licensing status, go to the DEVICE | Settings > Status page and view the license status of all the security services (Gateway Anti-Virus, Anti-Spyware, and Intrusion Prevention).
+To check licensing status, go to DEVICE | Settings > Licenses and in the second column, view the license status of all security services.

 Disabling a DHCP Server

 When using an appliance in Layer 2 Bridged Mode in a network configuration where another device is acting as the DHCP server, you must first disable the appliance's internal DHCP engine, which is configured and running by default.